All Episodes

 They'll see Allah sooner.

-So at all 14 cases, coerced interrogation methods being debated in the Senate right now were used in all 14 cases.
+Question: So, in all 14 cases, coerced interrogation methods being debated in the Senate right now were used in all 14 cases.

 According to your report, they gave it up.

-The opposition, human rights watch, ACLU, they say it's garbage.
+The opposition, Human Rights Watch, ACLU, they say it's garbage.

-It's clear in several cases with Khalid Sheikh Mohammed, with people that absolutely beyond a doubt are terrorists, terrorist masterminds, it does seem to have an effect, and that's just the bottom line.
+It's clear in several cases with Khalid Sheikh Mohav, with people that absolutely beyond a doubt are terrorists, terrorist masterminds, it does seem to have an effect.

 Certainly, if you interrupt a plot to bomb a tower in Los Angeles, you've saved lives.

-It has worked, it has torted plots.
+It has thwarted plots.

-That's Brian Ross, ABC News on the O'Reilly factor Last night.
+That's Brian Ross, ABC News, on the O'Reilly factor last night.

 And so what you have here is the testament.